BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Generate_a_Payment_Request.md

 ### Node information

-In this second instance we refer before you may get information about it using `lnd$lncli -n testnet getinfo` command.
+In this second instance that we refer before you may get information about it using `lnd$lncli -n testnet getinfo` command.

 ```
 lnd$ lncli -n testnet getinfo